 One of the competitions was to land as close as possible to a touch-down point.
 Rolls had tried to improve on an earlier attempt, which had brought him a 3rd prize, but the recently modified tail of his aircraft, a Wright Flyer, failed and the aircraft plunged to earth from about 80 feet.
 The modification gave more control but broke up in the very gusty conditions.
 So died Charles Rolls at the age of 32.

 In June 1910, Rolls had used his Wright Flyer for a non-stop return trip across the English Channel.
 This improved on Bleriot's single crossing and further raised awareness that Britain was "no longer an island".
 Despite his protestations to the War Office about the lack of any effective aviation policy to help defence, the government could then see no future for military aviation.
 However, somewhat later, they were quick enough to approach Royce for aero engines for the Great War.

 On 12 July 2010, as part of Bournemouth’s Bi-centenary, commemorative events included unveiling of the memorial plaque (refurbished by Rolls-Royce plc), and a Spitfire flying display for all, including local schoolchildren.

 Each year, there is a commemoration at the Memorial Plaque (out of public view) in the playing fields of St Peter’s School.
 Please see Blog section for poster of the one on 12 July 2017.
-The next objective is to create a suitable memorial in public view close to the site of the Judges/Signal Tower to commemorate both Charles Rolls and Britain’s first International Aviation Meeting.
+The next objective is to create a heritage patio in public view close to the site of the Judges/Signal Tower to commemorate both Charles Rolls and Britain’s first International Aviation Meeting.
 Planning consent has now been given.

 The link to the site of the registered charity, the Charles Rolls Memorial Trust, is: